callumflack/callum-flack-design/content/pages/about.md

 <!-- Hi, Callum Flack.
 I'm a digital designer who works fluidly across both brand and product to make pragmatic, poetic websites and apps. -->

-Hi, Callum Flack.
+Hi, I'm Callum Flack.
 I'm a digital designer who works fluidly across visual design, user experience, and code to make pragmatic, poetic websites and apps.

 <!-- I help owners and creators make websites and apps that attract, motivate and retain their audience.  -->